KongYilun/QPO/README.md

 ## Usage

-1. Download our [offline dataset](https://drive.google.com/drive/folders/1QkURo3dNUiyh2pIzrLKLSNDfKwyKrXXB?usp=sharing) and save it to Path /data .
-2. Download the task NLP dataset and save it to Path /evaluation/nlp_dataset/ or change the code in /evaluation/nlp_data/{ag_news}.py for example.
+1. Download the task NLP dataset and save it to Path /evaluation/nlp_dataset/ or change the code in /evaluation/nlp_data/{ag_news}.py for example.
-3. Modify the path to the target LLM in QPO/evaluation/target_models/llama7b.py.
+2. Modify the path to the target LLM in QPO/evaluation/target_models/llama7b.py.
-4. Download the pre-trained GPT-2 model and save as ./gpt2
+3. Download the pre-trained GPT-2 model and save as ./gpt2
-5. run training code from step1 to step4.
+4. run training code from step1 to step4.